 In 1984 they founded Learning Services Corporation which eventually had fourteen specialized rehabilitative facilities throughout ten states.
 Dan remains a member of the Learning Services Corporation Board of Directors, while also sitting on the Board of Directors for the Cedarcrest Center for Children with Disabilities.
 He is also a member of the New Hampshire State House of Representatives.
 Joanne served on the New Hampshire Governor’s Advisory Council on Brain and Spinal Cord Injuries and on the Board of Directors of the Brain Injury Association of New Hampshire.

 With Rose Meadow, Dan and Joanne are focused on serving the needs of the 20% of adults with traumatic brain injuries that would never recover sufficiently to live independently and did not have an appropriate long-term option available to them.
 Their passion to continue helping prompted them to design a unique facility right here in New Hampshire to meet the lifelong needs of the most severely injured.
 They wanted to provide supervised supported residential services in a comfortable home environment in New Hampshire, which is not only the Donovan’s home but a leader in helping to address some of the rehabilitative care problems throughout the country.

-Dan and Joanne are still actively involved in the day to day operations of both facilities and continue to ensure the values that lead them to the creation of Rose Meadow are instilled in their staff.
-Their life long goal is that Rose Meadow continues to be a superior health care facility and a leader in the field of long-term care for people with neurological disorders, but more importantly “home”, in every sense of the word, for all of our residents.
+Dan and Joanne are still actively involved in the day-to-day operations of the facilities and continue to ensure the values that lead them to the creation of Rose Meadow are instilled in their staff.
+Their lifelong goal is that Rose Meadow continues to be a superior health care facility and a leader in the field of long-term care for people with neurological disorders, but more importantly “home”, in every sense of the word, for all our residents.